 How to Climb Rainbow Mountain - And Why it's So Out of This World

 Like everything, travel has its fads.
 One year Los Cabos is all the rage and the next every boho girl you know is headed to Tulum.
 (Cough.
-That's where I'm off to next.)
+That's where I went next.)

 Further south, Peru’s Rainbow Mountain is the latest destination to capture travellers' imaginations on the South American Gringo Trail.
 Once notoriously difficult to reach - with the exception of the Ausangate trek - this natural wonder has become a backpacker hotspot due to more accessible tours and the power of viral travel photos.
 And though I hate it admit it (largely because places this beautiful should be kept secret forever) this gem of a place truly deserves all the attention that’s come its way.
 It's simply stunning, even without the Instagram filters.
 The trek is tough but when your eyes land on that magical multi-coloured mountain, you’ll forget you’ve been panting for breathe for the last several hours in order to enjoy those views.